Co Down community ‘shaken and upset’ after priest attack and death of man

 “Our hope does not come from ourselves, if it came from ourselves we would throw it up.
 It comes from beyond us, it comes from the one who says courage it is I, do not be afraid.”

-Those at the mass were told it has been a “traumatic and shocking” few days.
+Fr Maurice Henry told parishioners it has been a “traumatic and shocking” few days.

+“It’s hard to believe it’s been less than 48 hours since Canon Murray was attacked, and the remains of Stephen Brannigan was found,” he added.

+“Despite his serious condition and his injuries, Canon Murray is still aware of what is happening around him.

 Father John, who has been a priest in the area for about 11 years, was beginning his final week at the parish when he was attacked.